Contracting in Croatia: A Guide for International Contractors

 How do I file taxes in Croatia?

 Only individuals who realize income from self-employment or income from abroad must submit an annual tax return.
 In all other cases (e.g. regular employment income, other income) the tax authorities will perform the annual tax calculation and issue the tax assessment accordingly.
-Any tax liability must be paid within 15 days of receipt of the annual tax assessment.
+Upon receipt, you have fifteen days to pay tax liabilities.

 The process of filing income tax in Croatia for individuals who realize income from self-employment or generated income from abroad involves:

-Step 2: On the Početna page (Home page), click Dostavi obrazac (submit a form) which will show a list of tax forms.
+- On the Početna page (Home page), click Dostavi obrazac (submit a form) which will show a list of tax forms.
+It could b a JOPPD Form (for individuals that earned capital gains) or an INO-DOH Form (for individuals that have income abroad)

 What are the social security contributions in Croatia?